jessegmeyerlab/proteomics-tutorial/manuscript.md

 Newer methods of highly abundant protein depletion are based on the interaction between polymers such as bacterial cellulose nanofibers [@PMID:30219335], cryogels [@PMID:23668981], and nanomaterials [@DOI:10.1016/j.procbio.2010.07.007].
 These techniques are highly specific, relatively cheap, and very stable.
 They can also be reused since they have larger binding capacity and less cross-reactivity [@PMID:31617391].

 Protein enrichment/depletion strategies which make use of protein coronas [@DOI:10.1038/s41467-020-17033-7; @DOI:10.1101/2023.08.28.555225] or extracellular vesicle enrichment [@DOI:10.1101/2023.06.10.544439] are enabling researchers to probe deeper into the plasma, serum, lymph, and cerebrospinal fluid proteomes.
+Automated nanoparticle (NP) protein corona-based proteomics workflows are a novel approach to perform deep blood-based proteomics analysis at unprecedented protein IDs above 6,000 proteins [@PMID:37693476].
+NPs can efficiently compress the dynamic range of protein abundances into a mass spectrometry accessible detection range and allow full automation of the protein preparation process providing a platform that can rival affinity based approaches with equivalent reproducibility and sensitivity [@PMID:32699280].

 ## Peptide Purification and Fractionation {.page_break_before}